America First Legal Pursuing Lawsuit Against Critical Race Theory: Stephen Miller

 Critical race theory—which espouses the idea that race is not natural, but socially constructed to oppress and exploit people of color—is an offshoot of the Karl Marx-influenced critical theory social philosophy that was promoted by the Frankfurt School of thought.

-Trump signed an executive order banning CRT training in federal agencies in September 2020 with the White House describing it as “anti-American propaganda.”
+President Donald Trump signed an executive order banning CRT training in federal agencies in September 2020 with the White House describing it as “anti-American propaganda.”

 However, this socialist ideology has been embraced by President Joe Biden and his administration.
 He reversed Trump’s September 2020 executive order right after he came into the White House and pushed CRT training on all fronts.